Great question. I have two answers:

 So I would not invest very much time and effort in someone who was not asking you to invest time and effort.

-He is worth it if he calls you (or texts or emails.)
-He is worth it if he makes plans, is on-time, focuses on you, treats you well, and then does it all again for another date and doesn’t do it with other women (after a couple of dates.)
+He is worth it if he calls you (or texts or emails, whichever you prefer.)
+He is worth it if he makes plans, is on-time, focuses on you, treats you well, and then does it all again for another date and doesn’t do it with other women (after a while.
+At first it’s ok.
+Let him pick you.)

 One date cannot tell you what you need to know about a human.
 You need lots of dates.
-But you should not be investing time and effort.
+But you should not be investing so much time and effort at the beginning.
+This will numb your senses and make you feel overwhelmed.

 And then you need to feel your feelings.
 Are you trying too hard or desperately needing his attention or do the good vibes flow both ways?
 I am not saying it won’t be heart-wrenching.